beothorn/CanvasriderDrawingConsole/README.md

 will draw a smile on (0,0)

 Every time you call addline the variables edgeX and edgeY change to x2 and y2.

+You can find a detailed exemple of what can be done on exampleTrack.js

 Instalation